- How is prostate cancer treated?

 Cryosurgery for prostate cancer

 Cryosurgery is sometimes used to treat early stage prostate cancer by freezing the cells with cold metal probes (hollow needles).
-It is used only for prostate cancer that has not spread, but it may not be a good option for men with large prostate glands.
+It is used only for prostate cancer that has not spread, but it may not be a good option for men with large prostate glands or large tumors.

 The probes are placed through the skin between the anus and the scrotum.
 This method requires spinal or epidural anesthesia (where the lower half of your body is numbed) or general anesthesia (where you are asleep).
 Cold gases are then passed through the probes, which creates ice balls that destroy the prostate gland.